Christoph16478/iq/iq_java.md

 ----

 **In Java, static as well as private method overriding is possible.
-Comment on the statement.**
+Comment on the statement?**

 The statement in the context is completely False.
 The static methods have no relevance with the objects, and these methods are of the class level.
 In the case of a child class, a static method with a method signature exactly like that of the parent class can exist without even throwing any compilation error.